 Cold Brew vs. Espresso: Which Lasts Longer?

 Cold brew lasts longer than espresso as hot brewing methods extract more coffee oils, which can go rancid more quickly.
 The latter must be made from scratch every time (although it doesn’t take much time).
-With cold brew, you can simply dilute its concentrate or add ice cubes to enjoy a fresh cup of coffee in under 30 seconds.
+With cold brew, you can simply dilute a prepared concentrate or add ice cubes to enjoy a fresh cup of coffee in under 30 seconds.